Skip to main content

 docker run -d -e PORT=8080 -p 3000:8080/tcp --name ohif-viewer-container ohif-viewer-image

-Specifying the OHIF config File
+Specifying the OHIF Configuration File

 Volume Mounting